ropensci/rtweet/README.md

 (File > New File > Text File).

-- In the blank plain text document, type the text below where 'blahblahblahblahblahblah' is the path to wherever you've saved the token(s).
+- In the blank plain text document, type the text below where `blahblahblahblahblahblah` is the path to wherever you've saved the token(s).
 On my mac, for example, it looks like this:
 `TWITTER_PAT=/Users/mwk/twitter_tokens`.
 Make sure the last line of the document is left empty, otherwise R won't read the file.